Four-free groups and hyperbolic geometry: Introduction

-In this paper we introduce such methods.
-They lead to a fundamental new geometric fact about the geometry of a $3$-manifold with $4$-free fundamental group, which is stated as Theorem \ref{Real Key theorem} below.
-This result will in turn be applied to prove a volume estimate for such manifolds, which is stated as Theorem \ref{the big one} below; furthermore, combining this with the results of \cite{lastplusone} we obtain a new connection between volume and homology, stated in Theorem \ref{sweet land of flub-a-dub} below.
+In this paper we introduce much more subtle topological and combinatorial methods which lead to a fundamental new fact about the geometry of a $3$-manifold with $4$-free fundamental group, which is stated as Theorem \ref{Real Key theorem} below.
+This result will in turn be applied to prove a volume estimate for such manifolds, which is stated as Theorem \ref{the big one} below.
+Furthermore, combining this with the results of \cite{lastplusone} we obtain a new connection between volume and homology, stated in Theorem \ref{sweet land of flub-a-dub} below.

 The statement of Theorem \ref{Real Key theorem} requires a definition.